Castlemania: Packaging

 The artwork, like some of the other albums by Thee Oh Sees, was created by William Keihn, a friend of the band.
-The album cover prominently features the Fisher-Price Chatter Telephone, a pull toy that was introduced in 1962, and continues to be produced today.
+The album cover prominently features Fisher-Price's Chatter Telephone, a pull toy that was introduced in 1962, and continues to be produced today.

 The vinyl version of this album was made by In The Red Records, and was pressed onto two 12" records that run at 45 RPM.
 Sides A and B were pressed onto gold-yellow vinyl, and Sides C and D were pressed onto traditional black vinyl.
 Side D contains no music, but instead features an etching of a bouquet of flowers.
 The phrase "We're Dead As I've Already Said" (a lyric from the third song on the album, "Stinking Cloud") is also etched along the outer edge.
 The design on Side D is also featured on the face of the CD version of the album.
 The names of three songs are slightly changed on the vinyl version when compared to the digital and CD track listings.
 The vinyl track listing changes Tracks 5, 6, and 8 into "Pleasure Blimp", "A Wall, A Century", "Whipping Continues", respectively.

 In 2011, Burger Records released a series of cassette tapes by Thee Oh Sees that contained two full-length albums on each cassette.
 Castlemania was paired with Carrion Crawler/The Dream, which was released later in 2011.